Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Gyeongbokgung Palace is easily one of the top must-visit places to visit in Seoul (another one would be Seoul Tower/Namsan Park!).

 You get to see some of the most beautiful structures in Korea and see the rich culture and history of the country.
-It was my favorite time-hop in South Korea.
+It’s my favorite time-hop in South Korea.

-Plus there’s lots of things to do near the palace as well.
+Plus there’s lots of things to do near Gyeongbokgung Palace as well.

-Hope this Gyeongbokgung Palace guide was helpful!
+Hope this guide was helpful!
 Enjoy your visit!

 Ready to explore Gyeongbokgung Palace?
 Book at tour: